Grief is weird, sneaky, messy, and relentless.

 When we choose to sit with our grief, we can come out on the other side wiser, kinder, and hopeful for the future.

 Everyone grieves differently.
-How you cope will depend on many things, like your personality, beliefs, and how close you were to the person you lost.
+How you deal with grief will depend on many things, like your personality, beliefs, and how close you were to the person you lost.
 Even though everyone's experience is unique, some feelings and reactions are common, like difficulty concentrating, changes in appetite or sleep, or feeling tired all the time.
 Symptoms of grief can be emotional, cognitive, or behavioral.

 Common symptoms of grief